50 Mesmerizing Attractions in the Southwest

 21. Red Rock State Park

-Far away from the touristy, crowded Uptown area, Red Rock State Park is a great place to get lost in nature in one of the most gorgeous areas in the country.
+Red Rock is located far away from the touristy, congested Uptown area.
+Thus, you can easily get lost in nature.
+It’s easily one of the most gorgeous areas in the country.
 You also get to drive on the beautiful Red Rock Scenic Byway to get here, and the drive becomes more secluded & scenic the further you go on.
 For casual hikers looking to keep it easy without sacrificing the views, Red Rock State Park is the top choice in town.
-Be on the look out for interesting programs throughout the year including a guided stargazing walk!
+Be on the lookout for interesting programs throughout the year including a guided stargazing walk!

 Location: Sedona, Arizona

 Arizona Snowbowl, a large and very popular ski resort in Northern Arizona, offers a picturesque summer chairlift ride up to “the coolest place in Arizona.”
 As you begin your high altitude lift from 7000 feet all the way up to 11,500 feet gazing down at all the towering pine trees, it’s really hard to believe that you are still in Arizona!
 Average summer temps at the overlook barely crawl out of the 60’s!
 How’s that for a striking deviation from the 110+ temps that Phoenix sees on a regular basis during the prime of summer?!

 Location: Snowbowl about 7 miles outside of Flagstaff